yalovemos/Spaceship-Escort/Readme.txt

 It will not be an easy task since other civilizations have conflicting interests.

-Place your starships strategically in order to defend the cargo starship, but keep in mind that you must save on resources.
+Place your starships strategically in order to defend the cargo starship, but keep in mind that you must save on resources."

 Controls:
 tap or click on the starships menu and tap/click on the screen to place them.